RandomKiddo/youtubeplugins/README.md

 Multiplayer: :x: (Untested, Should Work Theoretically) <br>
 Start Command: /startpotions <br>
 Stop Command: /stoppotions <br>
 Reload Recommended Before Start: :white_check_mark:

+### Nickname

+Nickname is a client-side passive plugin that allows for nicknaming a user on a Bukkit server.
+It will change the name viewed in the chat, the name shown on death, and the name shown in the tab menu.
+This does not change the name for internal things, like on commands.

+Intended Server Host: Bukkit (CraftBukkit) <br>
+Intended Version: 1.16.5 <br>
+Multiplayer: ✅ (Untested, Should Work Theoretically) <br>
+Start Command: Not Applicable <br>
+Stop Command: Not Applicable <br>
+Reload Recommended Before Start: :white_check_mark:

 ### Connections